ndy-s/ai-fitness-tracker/README.md

 The web UI provides a glassmorphism Light Theme dashboard built in React.
 You can view your 30-day history with dual-axis line charts and even chat with a global floating AI Agent to adjust your weekly workout or meal plans.
 And all of it runs locally, directly from your laptop.

-**Intelligent Check-ins**: The system features a background cron job that monitors your meal schedules.
-It uses a sliding 15-minute window to check if you've logged any food around your planned meal times.
-If you haven't, it triggers a Humane AI check-in, where the AI proactively messages you like a supportive coach, suggesting quick alternatives to hit your macros if you're too busy to cook!
+**Intelligent Check-ins**: The system includes a background scheduler that monitors meal timing throughout the day.
+It uses a sliding 45-minute window around planned meal times to determine whether any food has been logged.
+If no meal is recorded within that period, the system triggers a proactive check-in through Humane AI.
+The assistant then reaches out as a supportive coach, offering simple and practical food suggestions to help you stay on track with your macros, especially on busy days when cooking is not convenient.

 ## Quick Setup